 - a combination of impulsive behavior and inattention

 Dextroamphetamine and amphetamine (brand name: Adderall) and dextroamphetamine (brand name: Dexedrine) are both central nervous system stimulants.
 They’re approved for the treatment of ADHD and also for narcolepsy (a neurological condition marked by severe daytime drowsiness).
 These drugs are more stimulating than methylphenidate (brand name: Ritalin), which is often the first drug your doctor might give you.
+However, variations in individual experiences with each medication have been reported.

-Forms and Dosing
+Forms and dosing

 Dextroamphetamine and amphetamine (Adderall) and dextroamphetamine (Dexedrine) are usually taken in tablet form once a day.
 However, they may also be taken twice (or even three times) a day, depending on how a person responds to the medication.
 Both drugs are FDA approved to treat ADHD in adults and children aged 3 and older.